PytenLabs/dj-container/README.md

-# Container config for Django Development
+# Linux Container Environment for Django Development

-This repo maintains versions for different available container managers.
+This repo maintains versions for different container managers.